eldoy/presang/README.md

 ```

 ### Usage
+Create a new app directory and run the following commands:
 ```
 // Create an app skeleton
 presang create

+// Init npm
+npm init

 // Install the presang library into your app npm i presang